charludo/barely/README.md

 barely is currently released as version `1.0.0`.
 That means that while everything works and the project is feature complete (in regards to its initial vision), there are still a lot of improvements to be made.
 Some important ones are:

-	- **better exception handling**.
+	- better exception handling.
 There are numerous ways to get an exception right now (for example: try renaming a page to a non-existant template) that really don't have to cause barely to exit.

-	- **better logging** - or really, *logging*.
+	- better logging - or really, *logging*.
 Currently, instead of a proper logger, barely just sometimes calls `print()`.
 Different levels of logging and some color are desperately needed.

-	- **performance improvements**. barely is fast enough for every-day use, but not exactly optimized.
+	- performance improvements. barely is fast enough for every-day use, but not exactly optimized.
 The biggest performance win could probably be made by letting barely interact with a model of the current project, instead of constantly opening / closing the same files.
 That's a major rework though, and maybe something for version 2.0.0...

-	- **the docs** could use some love :)
+	- the docs could use some love :)

 <!-- CONTRIBUTING -->
 ## Contributing